First Greater Manchester: Fleet and depots

-As of March 2024, the First Greater Manchester fleet consisted of over 65 buses, over half of which are operated on franchsised Bee Network services.
+As of March 2024, the First Greater Manchester fleet consisted of over 65 buses, over half of which are operated on franchised Bee Network services.
 Buses are operated from one depot: First's main depot at Rochdale, which was acquired from Rosso.

 Prior to the sale of the Bolton and Queens Road depots in 2019, First Greater Manchester operated a fleet of 583 buses, consisting mainly of Wrightbus-bodied Volvos and Alexander Dennis Enviro400s.
 Up to 160 buses at Queens Road were sold to Go North West and 125 buses based at Bolton, following a period on lease to Diamond North West, were dispersed around the FirstGroup.

 Various other GM Buses North garages were closed shortly after the company was purchased by FirstBus.
 These included Atherton in 1998; Bolton and Rochdale in 2004, the former replaced by a new depot on Weston Street; Trafford Park in 2005, used temporarily for long-term rail replacement services during the West Coast Main Line route modernisation, and Knowsley in 2008.
 Temporary depots have also been previously set up, with sites at Lowton and Bolton used to temporarily store buses acquired from other operators in 1998, while a site was set up at Manchester Piccadilly in 2002 to store shuttle buses used for the 2002 Commonwealth Games.